Nationals vs. Marlins Player Props Betting Odds

 Thomas Stats

-- Thomas hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is hitting .333 with three doubles, a home run, a walk and three RBI.
+- Thomas has recorded at least one hit in five straight games.
+In his last five games he is hitting .381 with four doubles, a home run, a walk and three RBI.

 Thomas Recent Games